DyogenIBENS/Agora/doc/HowTo.md

 and the core algorithm used to build and linearise the adjacency graph is described in a separate study [(Berthelot et al 2015)](https://www.cell.com/cell-reports/pdfExtended/S2211-1247\(15\)00204-1).

-## What AGORA does and does not do
+### What AGORA does and does not do

-AGORA takes as input a set of extant gene lists, ordered by chromosome (or scaffolds), a species tree linking the genomes, and phylogenetic gene trees reconciled with the species tree.
-It will produce linear ancestral gene orders (with transcriptional orientation) at all the nodes of the species tree.
+AGORA takes as input a set of extant gene lists, a species tree linking the genomes, and phylogenetic gene trees reconciled with the species tree.
+It can produce linear ancestral gene orders (with transcriptional orientation) at any node of the species tree.
 This may result in very long successive ancestral adjacencies or CARs (Contiguous Ancestral Regions) if the data allows it (e.g. closely related extant genomes with contiguous sequence assemblies) or very short ones if the data does not allow it (e.g. extant genes distributed in short scaffolds, or very rearranged extant genomes).

-AGORA does not:
+AGORA does not reconstruct:

-* Reconstruct ancestral nucleotide or protein sequences.
+* ancestral nucleotide and protein sequences,
-* Reconstruct circular chromosomes (*)

-(*) The only exception is the mitochondrial genome, which has a canonical way of being represented in a linear fashion.
+* circular chromosomes, unless they are canonically represented in a linear fashion like the mitochondrial genome.

 AGORA can be run in two modes.
 The first and simplest uses all possible adjacencies found in extant genomes to reconstruct ancestral